CHILLICOTHE POLICE DEPARTMENT

 Apply Now >

-The Chillicothe Police Department is seeking to establish an eligibility list for the position of Police Officer!
-All candidates must take the FrontLine National exam through National Testing Network and complete the department job application, located here, to be considered further in the hiring process.
+Testing is currently open for the Chillicothe Police Department for Entry Level Police Officer and Lateral Transfer Police Officer candidates.
+Interested candidates must take the FrontLine National exam through National Testing Network and complete the department job application, located here, to be considered further in the hiring process.

 Benefit Information: Health & Vision